knative/docs/docs/admin/install/uninstall.md

 ### Uninstalling optional Eventing extensions

-Uninstall any Eventing extensions you have installed by following the relevant procedure below:
+Uninstall any Eventing extensions you have installed by following the relevant procedure: